 A surge of exhilaration coursed through Harry's body.
 He could do this.
 He could win.

 It had been years since he'd felt something like this—back before Harry had learned to use the connection for his own advantage.
 He hadn't even felt Voldemort re-open it.
-His own mental attack slammed into Voldemort, tunneling through their shared connection, well inside his defenses, and tore into it with single-minded determination.
+His own mental attack slammed into Voldemort, tunneling through their shared connection, well inside Voldemort's defenses, and tore into it with single-minded determination.
 Memories floated through his mind, images, names, almost too fast to process.

 An old book, its pages yellowed and stained, a diagram of a statue.
 Bowed robed figures were etched into the borders, scarlet red lines connecting them.
 An inscription.
 Herpo the Foul.

 And then the images were gone, vanishing, as Voldemort retreated, the icy tendrils of his mind slinking back out of Harry's.
-He blinked, trying to return to his senses.
+Harry blinked, trying to return to his senses.
 Across the hall he could see the blurry form of Voldemort, leaning against the alter.

 Harry tried to bring his wand to bear but his arm rebelled against his wishes, swinging sluggishly in the direction of Voldemort.
 He stared in horror as his hand moved slower and slower, before completely locking in place.
 He tried to stumble backwards but his legs proved just as unresponsive, leaving him trapped in place.
 Harry started thrashing in panic, desperate to free himself, but his body only responded by stiffening further.